kubernetes/community/contributors/design-proposals/statefulset-update.md

     // ommitted for brevity.
 	v1.PodTemplateSpec `json:"template"`

-	// TemplateRevision is a monotonically increasing, 64 bit, integer used to
+	// TemplateGeneration is a monotonically increasing, 64 bit, integer used to
 	// indicate the version of the of the PodTemplateSpec.
 If nil, the
 	// StatefulSetController has not initialized its revision history,
 	// change tracking is not enabled, and all Pods will be created from
 	// Template.
-	TemplateRevision  *int64 `json:"templateRevision"`
+	TemplateGeneration  *int64 `json:"templateGeneration"`

-	// RevisionPartition partitions the Pods in the StatefulSet by ordinal such
+	// GenerationPartition partitions the Pods in the StatefulSet by ordinal such
     // that all Pods with a lower ordinal will be created from the PodTemplate that
     // represents the current revision of the StatefulSet's revision history and
     // all Pods with an a greater or equal ordinal will be created from the
     // PodTemplate that represents the target revision of the StatefulSet's
     // revision history.
-	RevisionPartition *int32 `json:"revisionPartition,omitempty`
+	GenerationPartition *int32 `json:"generationPartition,omitempty`

 	// RevisionHistoryLimit is the maximum number of PodTemplates that will
 	// be maintained in the StatefulSet's revision history.
 It must be at
 	// least two.
-	RevisionHisotryLimit int32 `json:historyRevisionDepth,omitempty`
+	RevisionHisotryLimit int32 `json:revisionHistoryLimit,omitempty`
 }
 ```